Hans0ddcraft/hans-s-odd-crafts/README.md

 ```
 (Python is normally already installed on Linux, check by typing:<code> python --version</code>)

-If the program comes with a .bat file, after you install python simply double click the .bat file.
+If the program comes with a .bat file, after you install python simply double click the .bat file to run it in Command Prompt if you are on Windows.

 **Enjoy**